 - Gemological Science International (GSI)

-Gemologists design the tremendous and significant process primarily to provide each type of diamond with an unbiased grade.
+Gemologists design a tremendous and significant process to provide each type of diamond with an unbiased grade.
 The impartial grading ensures that clients get an accurate description/grading for their products.
 The individual grades given by the gemologists are subsequently compiled and analyzed to determine the final grade for the diamond.